feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   - These hooks are deprecated and will be removed in the next FeathersJS version *Crow*.
     - Deprecated `pluck` in favor of `keep`, e.g. `iff(isProvider('external'),` ` keep(...fieldNames))`.
 This deprecates the last hook with unexpected internal "magic". **Be careful!**
     - Deprecated `pluckQuery` in favor of `keepQuery` for naming consistency.
-    - Deprecated `removeQuery` in favor of `discardQuery` for naming consistency.
+    - Deprecated `removeQuery` in favor of `keepQueryuery` for naming consistency.
     - Deprecated `client` in favor of `paramsFromClient` for naming consistency.
     - Deprecated `createdAt` and `updatedAt` in favor of `setNow`.
     - Deprecated `callbackToPromise` in favor of Node's `require('util').promisify`.